 Why is the ABDR so important to public health?

 It is estimated 20,000 women undergo breast device surgery in Australia annually.
 In most cases, breast device surgery is undertaken for breast augmentation, reconstructive surgery e.g., post mastectomy, and to correct congenital deformities.

 Monash University leads the ABDR, storing data within a highly secured database.
 The registry independently generates objective, validated data for reports to stakeholders, such as surgeons, the department of health and the TGA.
 Reports may include information on best health outcomes and surgical practice, where treatment gaps may exist and its effect on patient outcomes, and facilitates quality improvement.
-For patients with breast devices, the ABDR has surgery details upon request, i.e., when changing surgeons, and helps provide peace of mind that devices are being tracked long-term for adverse effects.
+For patients with breast devices, the ABDR has surgery details upon request, i.e., when changing surgeons, and helps provide peace of mind that the safety of devices are being tracked long-term.